Scope (computer programming): Overview

 Determining which entity a name refers to is known as name resolution or name binding (particularly in object-oriented programming), and varies between languages.
 Given a name, the language (properly, the compiler or interpreter) checks all entities that are in context for matches; in case of ambiguity (two entities with the same name, such as a global and local variable with the same name), the name resolution rules are used to distinguish them.
-Most frequently, name resolution relies on an "inner-to-outer context" rule, such as the Python LEGB (Local, Enclosing, Global, Built-in) rule: names implicitly resolves to the narrowest relevant context.
+Most frequently, name resolution relies on an "inner-to-outer context" rule, such as the Python LEGB (Local, Enclosing, Global, Built-in) rule: names implicitly resolve to the narrowest relevant context.
 In some cases name resolution can be explicitly specified, such as by the global and nonlocal keywords in Python; in other cases the default rules cannot be overridden.

 When two identical names are in context at the same time, referring to different entities, one says that name masking is occurring, where the higher-priority name (usually innermost) is "masking" the lower-priority name.
 At the level of variables, this is known as variable shadowing.
 Due to the potential for logic errors from masking, some languages disallow or discourage masking, raising an error or warning at compile time or run time.

 Various programming languages have various different scope rules for different kinds of declarations and names.
 Such scope rules have a large effect on language semantics and, consequently, on the behavior and correctness of programs.
 In languages like C++, accessing an unbound variable does not have well-defined semantics and may result in undefined behavior, similar to referring to a dangling pointer; and declarations or names used outside their scope will generate syntax errors.

 Scopes are frequently tied to other language constructs and determined implicitly, but many languages also offer constructs specifically for controlling scope.